fbv81bp/SHA3plus/Construct.md

+# Intro
+When the cryptocurrency Ravencoin introduced the X16R proof of work based on the ever changing combination of 16 SHA3 finalist hashes, i saw, that this construct might be FOGA prone over ASICs, if enough time was given to re-synthesize the newest combinatiom every time.
+Since Bitcoin's specification says, that the 6th last block is what can be considered stable, i'd suggest to take the -12th one to also have sufficient time to forge new chip configurations.
+However X16R has proven to be possible to be made in ASICs, as it only increased a one time manufacturing cost for each chip, making production economically viable, as the currency's value increased.
+Then they had to switch to X16Rv2 by adding a 17th hash to the group, which actually probably didn't solve anything, but the currency plummeted eversince, so it looks like there's no sense making new ASICs...

+Two takeaways:
+1) a PoW, whose architecture changes substantially over time is costly to make in ASICs - yet not impossible, because...
+2) even such a hash has to consume more power in ASICs as in FPGAs, otherwise the increasing value of the cureency will make ASICs economically viable sooner or later

+# Story

+At first i made the same mistake as Ravencoin's designers, by taking SHA3 and adding a full blown 1600 bit permutation additionally to its Rho-Pi permutation stage.
+This should have increased ASIC manufacturing costs only, because FPGA is the mature construct to handle such a complex wiring topology, so hopefully ASICs won't possibly compete in mnaufacturing price.
+Still there was the power consumption, where they can still outperform FPGAs even if made and sold at the same price...
+Furthermore inhad to avoid the option of making multiple single bit SHA3 engines calculating with several different nonce bit by bit.
+This could allow for a very efficient implementation of the permutation by loading all the states of these hashes into a RAM, and doing the permutations bit by bit, yet for multiple instances of hashes.
+The first one, the power consumption can be addressed by making the changing random permutation's width smaller than the 1600 but state, and taking just a handful of wires to permute.
+This way the ASIC designer is forced to keep an 1600 bit wide crossbar in their design.
+Crossbars cost O(n²) power where n is the width of the permutation.
+Addressing the RAM based serialized approach was done by placing the random smaller permutation after the Chi function and before the Theta.
+This way any Theta intermediate parity bit requires the retreival of 50 Chi input bits, especially if the Chi-s are considered as S-boxes and are also shuffled for each new PoW calculation.

+This all resulted in a generic PRNG construct, having a similar 3D state like the SHA3, in whose sheets parallel to its front, horizontal and vertical calculations are taking place.
+Such, that either a full horizontal row or a full vertical column is needed to be able to perform the calculation.
+Multiplication based hashes are so.

+Also, the power consumption of the permutation are must play a significant role, so fast hashes with low powerconsumption are necessary.

+Then the ever changing randomized partial permutation of the state takes place in depth, perpendicular to the sheets.
+This permutation also plays a significant role in making the RAM addressing based permutation impossible, because it multiplies the necessary bandwidth taken to calculate any and every sheet's bits.
+Namely the vertical hash's minimal bit width and the that ofvthe horizontal's would multiply if sheets could be processed indelendently.
+This way this multiple reprensenting the sheet size gets further increased by as many input sheets will be required for the computation of any output sheet.

 # Design
 - we best need a cube shaped state with side length N, and N³ number of bits
 - let's suppose N=32, so state size is 32768 bits